jonreiling/node-omniture-api/README.md

 # node-omniture-api
 An extremely simple library for making calls to api.omniture.com (v1.4).

-For a fuller set of features, check out the excellent [nomniture package](https://github.com/imartingraham/nomniture).
+For a fuller set of features, check out the excellent [nomniture](https://github.com/imartingraham/nomniture).

 ## Installation